-How to Choose the Perfect Carry-On Luggage
+How to Choose the Best Carry-On Luggage for Your Travels

 Choosing the perfect carry-on luggage nowadays is pretty important- especially if you do not want to check your luggage (for whatever reason) or if you just do not travel light.

 I often fly with budget airlines, and if I fly for 2-3 days, I do not check my luggage – mostly because I do not want to pay the checked bag fees most airlines charge now.
 Also, I keep my valuables with me at any times, as well as fragile items, so my carry-on luggage is always important.
 I have a couple of pieces of luggage that I swap – depending on my needs and the trip (read how to pack the perfect carry-on).

 Wondering how to find the perfect carry-on luggage?
 I hope this post helps you to choose the correct one.
 There are a few things you should consider before choosing your luggage, so find out what you need to know beforehand: I differentiate between three different pieces of carry-on luggage:

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 General Information for the Perfect Carry-On Luggage

 How to find the best Wheeled Carry-On Luggage